mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 1) It incentivises memorisation
    The model can store the exact transform of each pair in the embedding (like a lookup table)
-2) It increases number of params and training time considerably For example, TRM has 7M active params during inference but trains 410M+ params totally - 99% of these are embedding parameters.
-This is one reason why it takes very long to train (3 days on 4 H100s).
+2) It increases number of params and training time considerably For example, TRM has 7M core network params but trains 300M+ params totally - most of which are parameters of the dataset embedding table.
+This is one reason why it takes very long to train (3 days on 4 H100s or more).

-**NOTE**: Just in case, I will check the count of the embedding params of HRM/TRM again.
-I did this a long time ago

 ### Augmentations
 I use dihedral (rotations/reflections) and color augmentations during both training and inference in a standard AAIVR fashion.
 I also add extra tasks to the training set (ConceptARC).
 I did not include any tasks from ARC-2 dataset.